Managing symptoms and side effects

 Neuropathic pain can also occur from cancer damaging nerves.

 There are medications that can help reduce the pain and discomfort associated with neuropathy.
-This includes Lyrica (pregabalin), Neurontin (gabapentin), Tegretol and Endep.
+This includes Cymbalta (duloxetine), Lyrica (pregabalin), Neurontin (gabapentin), Tegretol and Endep.

-Some hormone therapies may cause joint pain as a side effect.
+Some hormone-blocking therapies may cause joint pain as a side effect.
 In particular, if you are taking an aromatase inhibitor (anastrazole, letrozole, exemestane) you may experience some joint stiffness or pain.

 Joint stiffness most commonly occurs in the morning, and it tends to improve as you move around more.
-Some women find that gentle exercise and stretching helps, such as hydrotherapy (exercise in water), swimming, tai chi and yoga.
-If you want to try exercise, or if exercise is new to you, see page ·· for some suggestions on how to get started.
+Some people find that gentle exercise and stretching helps, such as hydrotherapy (exercise in water), swimming, tai chi and yoga.
+If you want to try exercise, or if exercise is new to you, see BCNA's 'Exercise and staying fit' page for some suggestions on how to get started.

 Over-the-counter drugs such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs) such as Nurofen or Voltaren may help.
 Your doctor or pharmacist can give advice about what option may be best for you.

-Acupuncture has also been shown to help joint pain for some women, and research trials are continuing in this area.
-Glucosamine and fish oil can also be helpful.
+Acupuncture has also been shown to help joint pain for some people, and research trials are continuing in this area.

 Low blood counts and risk of infection